Biography

 Artist Statement

 At the cutting edge of science there is discovery, inspiration and many more questions than answers.
-My cell photographs signify the great chasm that exists between what is known and unknown.
+My work signifies the great chasm that exists between what is known and unknown.
 I make my art because I wish to explore the beauty and complexity of the unseen world using the power of scientific discovery and methodology.

-I aim to draw the public gaze to the realm of science.
 Curiosity, ingenuity and desire have led us to a place where the merging of disciplines drives our transformation.
-Regenerative medicine, bioengineering, nanotechnology and robotics usher in a new era as they converge.
+Regenerative medicine, bioengineering, nanotechnology, robotics and AI usher in a new era as they converge.
 We are part of nature, and so are our creations.
 Human nature churns within Nature, as we leave thoughtful consideration to arise in the wake of action and consequence.

 - Radha Chaddah